locize/blog/source/_posts/next-i18n-static.md

 An obious option is, to renounce to the static HTML export and use a Node.js server or [Vercel](https://vercel.com) as deployment environment.

-But sometimes, due to company or architectural guidelines it is mandatory to use a static webserver.
+But sometimes, due to company or architectural guidelines it is mandatory to use a static web server.
 <br/>
 Ok then renounce to i18n? - Not really, if we are here, it seems like to be a requirement.
 <br/>